 The fleas responsible for infecting cats and dogs don’t live on humans; however, they can bite.

 What are fleas?

-The flea is a wingless parasite which is found throughout the world.
-There are several species of flea all of which have a preferred “host”.
+The flea is a wingless parasite with a global distribution.
+There are 2,000 species of flea all of which have a preferred host.
 Ctenocephalides felis is the flea to affect cats and is the most common species of flea.